Images of locally finite $\mathcal{E}$-derivations of bivariate polynomial algebras: Classification of locally finite endomorphisms of

 By a result of Friedland and Milnor~\cite{Fri89}, Furter~\cite{fur1999} proved that each locally finite polynomial automorphism of $\mathbb{C}^{2}$ is conjugate to a triangular automorphism.
 Maubach~\cite[Lemma 2.16]{mau2015} classified, up to conjugation by triangular automorphisms, the triangular automorphisms of $K^{2}$ into two classes: affine and sequential.

 Based on~\cite{fur1999,fur2007,mau2015}, we will classify the locally finite endomorphisms of $\mathbb{C}[x,y]$ under conjugation into seven classes for our purpose.
-We work with $\mathbb{C}$ in this section, thought some results is valid for fields of characteristic zero.
+We work with $\mathbb{C}$ in this section, thought some results are valid for arbitrary fields of characteristic zero.